Skip to content

 • Only accepting cryptocurrency or wire transfer with no standard payment options

-• Making health claims — legitimate research peptide suppliers do not market their products for human therapeutic use
+• Health claims on product pages — legitimate research peptide suppliers do not market for human therapeutic use

 • No published storage or handling information